 Early Intervention System for Reducing Adverse Police Incidents

-Partner(s): Charlotte Mecklenburg Police Department, Metro Nashville Police Department, San Francisco Police Department, Benchmark Analytics
+Partner(s): White House, Charlotte Mecklenburg Police Department, Metro Nashville Police Department, San Francisco Police Department, and others.

 Status: In Progress

 Github Repo: https://github.com/dssg/police-eis